galaxyproject/galaxy-hub/src/galaxy-updates/2018-03/index.md

 ## GCCBOSC 2018 Sponsors

 We are happy to have several confirmed [GCCBOSC 2018 sponsors](/src/events/gccbosc2018/sponsors/index.html).
-This month we are highlighting *F1000Research*:
+This month we are highlighting *F1000Research* and the *Technology Association of Oregon*:

 ### F1000Research